Interdisciplinary Conference Funding for ESPP Dual Major and MSU Doctoral Students

 Doctoral Recruiting Fellowship

-ESPP announces the Climate, Food, Energy, and Water (C-FEW) Research Fellowship for the Summer of 2016 for Ph.D. students currently enrolled at MSU.
-The goal of the program is to provide funding to Ph.D. students to support the next generation of scientists and to advance work in climate, food, energy, and water at Michigan State University.
-The C-FEW Summer Fellowship provides funds to be used to enhance the educational and research experience of graduate students at MSU whose research focuses on the nexus of climate, food, energy and water.
-Recipients of the Fellowship will be expected to actively engage in C-FEW research during the summer of 2016, organize an ESPP colloquium during Fall 2016, and write a short paper about their work for ESPPulse, a semiannual series published by ESPP.
+ESPP offers Summer Research Fellowships each year based around a specific topic for Ph.D. students currently enrolled at MSU.
+The goal of the program is to provide funding to Ph.D. students to support the next generation of scientists and to advance work in environmental science and policy at Michigan State University.
+The Summer Fellowship provides funds to be used to enhance the educational and research experience of graduate students at MSU whose research focuses on CFEW.
+Recipients of the Fellowship will be expected to present their research as part of the 2018 ESPP Research Symposium, which will take place in the fall of 2018.
+Each Fellowship will provide funding of $7,000 for the summer of 2018.
+ESPP expects to award up to 10 fellowships.
+For more information on how to apply, contact ESPP at email@example.com.

 ESPP-AgBioResearch Interdisciplinary Team Building Initiative